South Africa's Vodacom looks to boost data with Neotel purchase

-JOHANNESBURG South Africa's Vodacom Group (VODJ.J) said on Monday it was in exclusive talks to buy the unlisted local unit of Tata Communications (TATA.NS) in a potential $590 million deal that would give it a large fibre optic network for high-speed Internet.
+JOHANNESBURG South Africa's Vodacom Group (VODJ.J) said on Monday it was in exclusive talks to buy the unlisted local unit of India's Tata Communications (TATA.NS) in a potential $590 million deal that would give it a large fiber optic network for high-speed Internet.

 Acquiring Neotel would be a major boost to Vodacom's ambitions to grow its data business in Africa's largest economy.

-Vodacom, a unit of Britain's Vodafone Group Plc (VOD.L), is the most popular mobile carrier in South Africa, but has little presence in fixed-line and fibre-optic services, both key to winning business clients.
+Vodacom, a unit of Britain's Vodafone Group Plc (VOD.L), is the most popular mobile carrier in South Africa, but has little presence in fixed-line and fiber-optic services, both key to winning business clients.

-Neotel, which has mainly small and medium-sized businesses as its clients, has invested some 7 billion rand in developing infrastructure, Pater said.
+Neotel, which has mainly small and medium-sized businesses as its clients, has invested some 7 billion rand ($695 million) in developing infrastructure, Pater said.

 South Africa's fixed-line market is dominated by former utility Telkom SA (TKGJ.J), which is still part-owned by the government and has plans to roll out broadband Internet in rural areas.